bitmark-inc/docs/learning-bitmark/quick-start/working-with-bitmarks/creating-bitmark-account.md

     add -d '<description>' -n
     ```

-    > The `add` command is to add a new user after the Bitmark-CLI configuration was initialized.
+    > The `add` command adds a new user after the Bitmark-CLI configuration was initialized.
     > The command options have the same meanings as in the `setup` command.

     *Example:*